ProjectBethesda/ProjectBethesda-ResearchClassificationModel/Methods.md

 <img src="https://github.com/ProjectBethesda/ProjectBethesda-ResearchClassificationModel/blob/master/media/pmid1.jpg" height="425px"/>

 * Change the fields property to "Clear Feature"
-* Clear features are passed through the ML pipeline but are not processed by any of the other modules in the expierment
+* Clear features are passed through the ML pipeline but are not processed by any of the other modules in the experiment
-* Since there is little to no coorelation between pmid number and research type this allows us to identify our nodes without while reducing the noise in our model
+* Since there is little to no correlation between pmid number and research type this allows us to identify our nodes without while reducing the noise in our model

 <img src="https://github.com/ProjectBethesda/ProjectBethesda-ResearchClassificationModel/blob/master/media/pmid2.jpg"/>

-**Step 5: Hash Features and run expierment**
+**Step 5: Hash Features and run experiment**

 Up to this point we have been dealing with strings as features.
 Strings are more resource intensive than to numbers to process.
 The best way to address this is by bagging the words our normalized strings and then hashing them into numerical features.
-While the new features have a 1-1 corespondence hashing is a one way function the trade off for the perfomance we gain from numerical features is that we will not know which "word bags" or statistical couplings of words are which.
-However we do know that the features will acurately represent out data.
+While the new features have a 1-1 correspondence hashing is a one way function the tradeoff for the performance we gain from numerical features is that we will not know which "word bags" or statistical couplings of words are which.
+However, we do know that the features will accurately represent out data.

-Expand the Text Analytics tab and drag the 'Feature Hashing' Module into the expierment and connect the 'Feature Hashing' Module to the previous 'Metadata editor'
+Expand the Text Analytics tab and drag the 'Feature Hashing' Module into the experiment and connect the 'Feature Hashing' Module to the previous 'Metadata editor'

 <img src="https://github.com/ProjectBethesda/ProjectBethesda-ResearchClassificationModel/blob/master/media/featurehashing.jpg" height="425px"/>